HolmesShuan/HolmesShuan.github.io/_pages/about.md

   - /about.html
 ---

-I am an algorithm engineer specializing in E-commerce search at [Meituan (美团)](https://www.meituan.com/en-US/about-us) as of August 2024.
-My research spans a broad spectrum of topics including computer vision and deep learning-based model compression.
-Throughout my career, I have been dedicated to advancing autonomous driving through visual perception.
-For some reason, I shifted my focus to generative search utilizing large language models (LLM).
+I am currently the co-founder of FunAmi AI, a company dedicated to promoting inclusive education through artificial intelligence (AI).
+Previously, I worked as an algorithm engineer specializing in E-commerce search at Meituan (美团).
+My research covers a wide range of topics, including computer vision and deep learning-based model compression.
+Throughout my career, I have been committed to advancing autonomous driving through visual perception.
+Then, I shifted my focus to generative search utilizing large language models (LLM) for various reasons.

-Previously, I worked on high-performance computing for deep neural networks on edge devices during my internship at [Maicro](https://www.maicro.com/).
+I worked on high-performance computing for deep neural networks on edge devices during my internship at [Maicro](https://www.maicro.com/).
 This included the development of neural network inference frameworks on ARM chips and the algorithm verification of the [Quantized Neural Process Unit (QNPU)](http://www.semiinsights.com/s/foundry/33/36933.shtml).
-Currently, I am exploring the field of Artificial Intelligence (AI) Inclusive Education.

 I earned my Ph.D. from the Institute of Automation, Chinese Academy of Sciences (CASIA) in 2022, under the esteemed guidance of Prof. [Jian Cheng](https://people.ucas.ac.cn/~chengjian).
 I received my B.S. degree from the Beijing University of Posts and Telecommunications (BUPT) in 2017.